Ray's Ferry

 Apparently, portions of the main road described in the permit have become Louisiana Highway 115.
 Today, a modern bridge carries LA 115 across the bayou at this historic site roughly two miles west of Bunkie, Louisiana.
 Ray's Ferry appears on General Land Survey maps of the era, notably: Map of Louisiana, Constructed from the Surveys in the General Land Office, and other documents by John Melish.

 In the 1821 case of Baldwin v Stafford before the Supreme Court of Louisiana, the boundary between Post of Opelousas and Post of Rapides was fixed at Ray's Ferry.
 The Posts of Opelousas and Rapides were established by the Spanish colonial government.
-Under American administration they were abolished and replaced by a number of civil parishes including St. Landry, Rapides and Avoyelles.
+Under American administration they were abolished and replaced by a number of civil parishes including St. Landry, Rapides, and Avoyelles.

-No signs or historic markers provide information on the crossing.
+A Louisiana historic marker provides information on the crossing in both English and French.